TovlyDeutsch/Attendance-Sorter/README.md

 <a href="https://chrome.google.com/webstore/detail/attendance-sorter/poaklhcmcafeiocddnchehclcofieipn" target="_blank">Google Apps Script Spreadsheet Documentation</a>

 #### Disclaimer
 Attendance Sorter is useful for and used by a wide variety of organizations.
-The terms "student" and "teacher" are only used here for simplicity.test
+The terms "student" and "teacher" are only used here for simplicity.